Chapter Twenty-Three: Wrinkled Paper Flowers:

 "Yeah," she said.

 Now, how to announce the proposal?
 Tsuzuki still had that to work on.
-Like mentioned before, the others weren’t too keen on their relationship.
-Maybe today will ease things.
-He’ll have to see.
+As mentioned before, the others weren't too keen on their relationship.
+Maybe the party would ease things.
+He'd have to wait and see.
 Anna looked at the crew.

 "Anyone want some tea?" she offered.